Eligibility

 - A certificate of completion from the Canadian Board of Examiners for Professional Surveyors (CBEPS).
 For more information, visit the CBEPS website.

-- Regulates land surveying.
+- Regulates land surveying

-- Has mandatory membership.
+- Has mandatory registration

-- Has a discipline process (if applicable).
+- Has a discipline process

-- Has continuing competency requirements (if applicable).
+- Has continuing competency requirements (if applicable)

-- Has a Code of Ethics (if applicable).
+- Has a Code of Ethics (if applicable)

-- The declaration of good character.
+- You are deemed to be of good character.

 Cost